 Most newer Mazda engines have variable intake geometry manifold.
 Geometry variation is performed by swirl flaps that direct the stream of intake flow.
 This system is controlled by ECU and vacuum operated.

 You might have problems related to this system if the solenoids get stuck.
 It is also possible for vacuum hoses to break.
-Also, to check the engine light, you might notice power loss and hesitation on acceleration.
+Also, you might notice power loss and hesitation on acceleration to check the engine light.

 Codes: P2004 and P2009 (Intake Manifold Runner Control)